 The Office of Institutional Research administers a coordinated suite of surveys to address core needs of the College for comparative, longitudinal data on key trends in undergraduate education.
 Many of these surveys are administered in concert with other private, selective colleges and universities nationally.
-Collectively, they form the basis of many planning, decision-making and assessment activities at the College.
+Collectively, they form the basis of many planning, decision-making and program review activities at the College.
 The current suite of core institutional surveys includes the following:

 CIRP Freshman Survey